elipousson/old_website/_notes/anderson_history_2006.md

 *Captioned photo: Confederate veteran McHenry Howard oversaw membership.
 The society's* *officers approved all membership applications, well into the twentieth century.
 (Maryland Historical Society.)*

 p.
+441

+The centennial year also stands in local history as the year the new Johns Hopkins University opened in Baltimore, the first modern graduate school in the country.
+Among the educational guidelines was the directive that the university be situated in an area where students and faculty could have access to the city's libraries and institutions.
+The university's first home, on Howard Street, two blocks south of where Maryland General Hospital stands today, accommodated a handful of students.
+Founded on the European seminar system with studies based on original research, Hopkins's faculty took students to local institutions, among them the Maryland Historical Society.
+Within the first few years the university announced classes "for practical training in the use of colonial laws, archives, and the documentary history of the older states of the American union.
+The classes will meet in the library of the Maryland Historical Society."

+This cordial alliance allowed university students the use of the library and collections and in turn, Hopkins men read their papers at the monthly meetings.
+The historical society gained a new base of support and the university a forum for its research.
+Herbert Baxter Adams, first professor of history, whose students needed the "specimens" of the past for their "scientific investigations," became an advocate for record preservation and free public access to state documents.
+Librar- ian John W. M. Lee reported to the Library Committee that university students used the society's collections and noted that university president Daniel Coit Gilman had expressed his thanks for the society's "generosity to . . . students and
+31 open access to them of its collections."

+p.
 471

 > The society survived the Great Depression, albeit with abbreviated offerings to members and friends.
 They opened their doors to the public for fewer hours each day in an effort to provide maximum service with minimal staff and to save on operating costs.
 Among the limited number of events, in the spring of 1938 the president of the United Daughters of the Confederacy presented the society with two engravings, one of General Robert E. Lee, the other of Jefferson Davis, "to be placed in the Confederate Room," a perpetuation of the leadership's southern heritage and identity that continued well into the middle years of the twentieth century.
 Winners of the UDC's historical essay contest received copies of the engravings.
 This same year, Louis H. Dielman retired as editor of the Maryland Historical Magazine after twenty-eight years at its helm.
 Committee on Publications member Jacob Hall Pleasants wrote that in the face of shrinking appropriations for publications, Deilman had "in one way or another, with a sort of editorial wizard's wand, been able year after year to fill its pages with papers of interest and value."

+p.
+475-477

+> Education ranked as a high priority, and the post-war Maryland Historical Society reached out to the city's public schools.
+In 1945 the group hosted a meeting of educators and members of patriotic societies to discuss how to place more emphasis on state history in the curriculum.
+Out of this gathering came the Committee on Maryland History in the Schools.
+The following year, working with Baltimore's public schools, the society brought in children for tours.
+Members gave talks at school assemblies, developed classroom materials, and offered train- ing sessions at teacher workshops.
+The society provided materials such as maps, pamphlets, and color slides in addition to publishing jointly with the public schools and the Enoch Pratt Free Library the Wheeler Leaflets in Maryland History, a series of teaching aids that addressed a variety of Maryland history topics.

 p.
 480